 Gluten is a protein found in many grains such as wheat, rye, and barley.
 While intolerance to gluten involves the immune system, it differs from allergies by the specific antibodies involved (allergies involve IgE antibodies, while gluten intolerance does not).

 The best way to deal with food allergies and sensitivities is to avoid those foods that cause reactions for you.
-Here are my best strategies to deal with them.
+Here are some strategies to deal with them.

-Food sensitivities and allergies are increasingly common.
+While there are differences in risk between food sensitivities vs food allergies what we do know is that they are increasingly common.
 There are several different kinds and most are not serious or life-threatening, however, they all cause unwelcome symptoms.
 As a general rule, avoiding the offending foods is highly recommended.
-This post contains several essential tips on how to live with food allergies and sensitivities.

 If you believe you have a serious food allergy, it’s critical that you see your healthcare provider to determine if you need to carry emergency medication for future exposures.
 If you think you may be sensitive to certain foods I offer food sensitivity testing to my clients in Arizona and nationwide.